 *S.A.N.D and its members assume no responsibility or liability for personal injury or property damage arising out of the interpretation or use of information provided in our safety campaign.

 Sound Level Rules and Testing

-Motorcycles and ATVs will be tested like full-sized vehicles by placing a sound meter at a forty-five degree angle, twenty inches from the muffler exhaust pipe.
-In most cases, 80 cc engines will be tested at 6,000 RPM, 125 cc at 5,000 RPM, 250 cc at 4,000 RPM and 500+ cc at 3,000 – 3,500 RPM.
+Motorcycles and ATVs will be tested like full-sized vehicles by placing a sound meter at a forty-five-degree angle, 20 inches from the muffler exhaust pipe.
+In most cases, 80 cc engines will be tested at 6,000 RPM, 125 cc at 5,000 RPM, 250 cc at 4,000 RPM, and 500+ cc at 3,000 – 3,500 RPM.
 The Motorcycle Industry Council produces a manual detailing the standards ATVs and motorcycles must meet.
 A muffler that meets Environmental Acoustic Reduction (E.A.R.) standards may be considered as a viable solution for motorcycles.
-Most ATVs with unaltered, factory-equipped exhaust systems, that have been properly maintained, will meet the requirements.
+Most ATVs with unaltered, factory-equipped exhaust systems, which have been properly maintained, will meet the requirements.
 Those vehicles that have been manufactured for “closed track” use only, such as many motocross or “dirt-bike” motorcycles, will most likely not meet the requirements.
 This is also often true where after-market installations have altered the original exhaust system in attempts to gain additional horsepower.

 Operators Licensing and Training Requirements

-Vehicle operators will be required to have a valid driver’s license except for riders twelve years of age or older who possess a valid ORV Safety Certificate.
-These riders may only operate ATVs and motorcycles as the training certificate specifies, while under direct supervision of a parent or adult guardian.
+Vehicle operators will be required to have a valid driver’s license, except for riders 12 years of age or older who possess a valid ORV Safety Certificate.
+These riders may only operate ATVs and motorcycles as the training certificate specifies, and they must be under direct supervision of a parent or adult guardian.
 Driver’s license or ORV Safety Training certification must be presented upon demand.

 HAVE FUN AND PLEASE DRIVE SAFELY!